patricklam/plam.new-webpage/content/post/20211225-urban-living-part-i-kitchener.md

 For the purpose of this post, though, we can note that the current VIA Rail station is close to downtown Kitchener; even more so for the future King/Victoria train connection.
 That is basically out the door from the Kaufman Lofts.

+Where can you go?
+There's the Beaver Valley and, a bit further, Lion's Head, at about 2-3 hours' drive.
+Toronto is 1-2 hours away, and then there is Algonquin Park a few more hours after that.
+To the west there's London and farmlands.
+And to the south there's Niagara.